-Qualities to look for in designated agents, trustees and personal representatives include: trustworthy, organized “doers” who get along with everyone in the family and are excellent communicators.
+When looking for designated agents, trustees and personal representatives, choose trustworthy, organized “doers” who get along with everyone in the family and are excellent communicators.
 Ask yourself: “Will appointing this person increase tension among siblings or other family members?”
-If the answer is “Yes!” appoint a neutral person or professional to manage your trust and estate.
+If the answer is yes, appoint a neutral person or professional to manage your trust and estate.

 If one child is inheriting the farm, tell the other children and explain why.
 Have an honest and open dialogue about the succession and your goals.
 Perhaps the child worked on the farm his or her whole life and this is fair, albeit not equal.
 For any potentially sticky situation, take the next step of not just telling the family as a group, but writing a letter to your children explaining your decision.

 Solution: Execute documents and instructions for your family to have in the event of an emergency

 Who knows all the details of your farm business?
 Who is legally authorized to run it if you had an emergency?
 Would the contracts, leases, supplies, payments and employees all run smoothly?
 If not, these issues need to be addressed in your business and estate planning documents.
 Disability guidelines are key.
 Where do you want to live?
 How do you want to live?
 Are there special circumstances relating to your business or properties that need to be addressed?
 If one child leases part of your land, was that done through a handshake or a legally binding document that your representatives need to honor?